 Welcome to North Dakota State University's Radiologic Sciences Homepage.

-A baccalaureate degree, major in Radiologic Sciences (RS) at NDSU includes two-three years of academic coursework and a two-year internship within one of NDSU's affiliated hospital programs.
-All affiliated programs are accredited by the Joint Review Committee for Education in Radiologic Technology.
-Upon completion of all course requirements, including the internship, students are awarded a Bachelor of Science degree, major in Radiologic Sciences, and are eligible to complete a national certifying exam leading to the registered technologist in radiography, RT(R), credential.
+A Bachelor of Science degree, major in Radiologic Sciences (RS), includes two or more years of academic coursework and a two-year full-time professional-level internship within one of NDSU's affiliated hospital schools of radiologic technology that includes classroom and clinical education specific to radiography.
+All affiliated programs are accredited by the Joint Review Committee for Education in Radiologic Technology (JRCERT).
+Graduates are eligible to write a national certifying exam administered by the American Registry of Radiologic Technologists (ARRT) to become a registered technologist in radiography, RT(R).